ChronoAero/private/temp/10_functions.md

 }

 void square(int a){
-    //when you pass a value, say 9, the function will declare a local variable int a = 9; it is a separate instance from the variable you pass a = a*a;
+    //when you pass a value, say 9, the function will declare a local variable int a = 9; it is a separate instance from the variable you pass.
+The local variable will be destroyed once the program exits the function a = a*a;
     printf("%d ", a); //here it prints 81
 }